COLLOQUIUM

 Upcoming event

-The 11th Colloquium will take place on Thursday, 23rd January 2025, 14.30-16.00 CET, via Zoom (here the link).
+The 12th Colloquium will take place on Wednesday, 26th March 2025, 14.30-16.00 CET, via Zoom (here the link).

-After the speakers’ initial presentations, there will be time for your questions and comments and for a general discussion.
+After the speakers’ presentations, there will be time for your questions and comments and for a general discussion.

 Past events